smoeding/usl/README.md

 The Universal Scalability Law (USL) was developed by Dr. Neil J. Gunther.
 It can be used to analyze system performance data in order to learn more about the scalability limitations of the system.

-Details are presented on the [authors website](http://www.perfdynamics.com/) and in his book *Guerrilla Capacity Planning*.
+Details are presented in the book *Guerrilla Capacity Planning* and on the [authors website](http://www.perfdynamics.com/).

 ## Example